ramyabala221190/NodeExpressMicroservice-I/README.md

 openssl x509 -req -CA rootCA.crt -CAkey rootCA.key -in cart.csr -out cart.crt -days 365 -CAcreateserial -extfile cart-config.ext

-Below are the contents of the cart-config.ext
+Below are the contents of the cart-config.ext.
+Observe the usage of docker service names in the subjectaltName

 authorityKeyIdentifier=keyid,issuer
 basicConstraints=CA:FALSE